jp74/django-model-publisher/docs/usage.rst

 Browse to your page with /?edit to view the draft version of your model.

 Make changes to your model as you normally would.
-When you are happy with your changes, use the publish button to copy your model to it's published instance.
+When you are happy with your changes, use the publish button to copy your model to its published instance.

 Now when you view your live page you should see the updated version of your model.